 “A champion knows how to perform at the highest levels when the heat, stress and the pressure is greatest.
 A champion is one that knows how to play by the rules and win.
 When they win, they don’t have a big head.
 They have the humility of success.”

 Having a sense of obligation and commitment to knowing history are what fuels Morial to constantly strive to empower all people, particularly African-Americans.
 He admits that he often turns on the television and pays close attention to negative imagery and commentaries to propel his urgency to fight.
 On the panel, he turns his attention back to young people, encouraging them to pursue their education.
+He is also keen for those who have had issues involving their civil rights to seek legal representation.
+Firms such as https://www.essaylibrown.com/ exist to help people who suffer from such violations.

 Drawing once again from his wealth of experience, Morial believes his passion for serving others is rooted in being an astute listener and having unconditional love for humanity.
 “I’m listening when people don’t think I’m listening,” says Morial, a self described “long runner who knows how to sprint and last.”